flybywiresim/discord-bot-utils/.github/CONTRIBUTING.md

 > ### Considerations
 >
 > - Choose user-friendly command names.
-> - Test your build locally before submitting as ready for review.
+> - Test your build locally before submitting it as ready for review.

 ## Modifying a Command